 - Make an intentional effort to personally invite inactive members to the next club project/activity. - Ask those members to mentor newer members or to share with the club their vocational and Rotary experience in a classification talk. - Plan more social events, make them fun.
-Invite friends of Rotarians to the event (the focus is not on Rotary, but social interaction & fun). - Ask unengaged member to do something at the next meeting, even if only a small task.
+Invite friends of Rotary to the event (the focus is not on Rotary, but social interaction & fun).